ryucc/JavaTimeMachine/README.md

 ``java MyApplication --JTM_RUN_MODE=[RECORD/REPLAY] --JTM_RECORD_FILE_PATH=[record_file_path]``
 - Future: read from config file/DI framework.
 ### Programming interface
-[TBD] We want to make use of aspect oriented programming.
+We will use aspect oriented programming.
 In the vanilla version, we define the `@DependencyCall` annotation.
 Developers can imagine the equivalent code:
 ```java
 class MyDependency {
   @DependencyCall